lucaaassb/lucaaassb/README.md

 # Hey!
 Welcome to my profile!

 - 👨‍💻 Software Engineering student at University of Brasilia.
-- 📚 I’m currently learning JavaScript and CSS.
+- 📚 I’m currently learning JavaScript, Html and CSS.

 ##